Psychology (PSY)

 Course usage information

-Faculty-supervised research credits for each quarter in which students conduct their capstone research project, which is embedded in their home agency / employer (minimum 3 terms of 2 units per term).
+Faculty-supervised research credits for each quarter in which students conduct their capstone research project, which is individualized based on student interests, context and academic or career goals (minimum 6 terms of 2 credits per term).
+Project may be embedded in a community-based agency or organization.
 Small group advising allows for faculty-student advising on project enhanced by peer-to-peer advising/mentoring.

 Course usage information